Some colleges to offer graduation virtual, others opt to wait

 Florida SouthWestern State College

-The school will hold a virtual commencement ceremony at 5 p.m.
-Friday, June 5.
+The school will have a virtual commencement ceremony at 5 p.m.
+June 5.

 “We were supposed to have a pinning ceremony which stated that we were eligible to be respiratory therapists, which has also been cancelled,” said senior respiratory therapist student Megan Murphy.